eulan/Social_Colombian_Analysis/README.md

 <p align="center"><img src="https://github.com/eulan/Social_Colombian_Analysis/blob/master/c3.png" align=middle width=400pt height=400pt/></p>

+<h4>Ver código: <a href = "https://github.com/eulan/Social_Colombian_Analysis/blob/master/caracterizacion.py"> link</a> </h4>

 ____________________________________________________________________________________________

 <h3>Colombian Population</h3>

-The classical models of population consist of considering rate equation where the base approximation is exponential kind.
-However, the increase of Colombian population shows to other behavior, it is more, that is lineal due to the conflicting history.
+<p>The classical models of population consist of considering rate equation where the base approximation is exponential kind.
+However, the increase of Colombian population shows to other behavior, it is more, that is lineal due to the conflicting history.</p>

-The most frequent population is between 0 to 24 years, implicating that Colombia is a young country, where the majority of people are men.
-After the 24 years the population experiments a transition (as phase transition), the female population begins to grow and overcomes the men.
+<p>The most frequent population is between 0 to 24 years, implicating that Colombia is a young country, where the majority of people are men.
+After the 24 years the population experiments a transition (as phase transition), the female population begins to grow and overcomes the men.</p>

-Finally, the data system can be separated in four clusters cleanly, where the most important population in Colombia are young.
-The older adults are more women than men, implicating that the women have a longest life, other possible explication is the armed conflict where the men are more affected.
+<p>Finally, the data system can be separated in four clusters cleanly, where the most important population in Colombia are young.
+The older adults are more women than men, implicating that the women have a longest life, other possible explication is the armed conflict where the men are more affected.>/p>

-The information was obtained of "datos Abiertos Colombia" and the URL was "https://www.datos.gov.co/Mapas-Nacionales/PROYECCIONES-POBLACI-N-Poblaci-n-por-municipio-y-d/grgp-6bef".
+<p>The information was obtained of "datos Abiertos Colombia" and the URL was "https://www.datos.gov.co/Mapas-Nacionales/PROYECCIONES-POBLACI-N-Poblaci-n-por-municipio-y-d/grgp-6bef".</p>

 <p align="center"><img src="https://github.com/eulan/Social_Colombian_Analysis/blob/master/pob1.png" align=middle width=400pt height=400pt/></p>